All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Several factors make this worse: - Low protein intake.
 When you eat less overall, protein intake often drops below the threshold needed for muscle maintenance. - Inactivity.
 Without resistance training, your body has no reason to preserve muscle tissue. - Rapid weight loss.
 Losing more than 1-2% of body weight per week increases the proportion of muscle loss. - Age.
 Adults over 40 are already losing muscle naturally.
 GLP-1-related calorie restriction accelerates this process.

 Every one of these factors is manageable.
-You do not need to accept muscle loss as inevitable.
+You don't need to accept muscle loss as inevitable.

 Learn more about to understand the full metabolic picture.